 - Developing our organisation

-Surrey County Council provides other local government services in the area including education, highways and childrens and adults social care.
+Surrey County Council provides other local government services in the area including education, highways as well as children's and adults social care.

 We employ around 400 people, many of whom live in the Borough, or in neighbouring areas, and we operate in a political environment, with 41 elected members and a committee structure, supported by member working groups.